Accessing a virtual device from an enterprise network

 The Genymotion instance has no public IP

 The Virtual Device display is rendered via WebRTC.
-If your host machine is not directly connected to the Genymotion instance via its public IP, Genymotion instance will need to communicate with our public TURN/STUN server:
+If the host machine is not directly connected to the Genymotion instance via its public IP, the Genymotion instance will need to communicate with the public TURN/STUN server.
+If the instance has no public IP, WebRTC communication will fail and the device display will remain black.
+The solution is to use your own TURN/STUN server within the virtual network to forward WebRTC.
+To do so, we will explain how to set up a TURN/STUN server and configure the Genymotion instance to use it.

 Use your own TURN server